 The SBVC Library houses a collection of over 100,000 volumes, accessible through an online catalog which displays items in both the SBVC and Crafton Hills College Libraries.
 The catalog may be accessed on the Internet at http://lr.valley.sbccd.cc.ca.us/libhome.htm.
 One or more copies of most textbooks used at SBVC are available for in-Library use through the "Textbook Bank."
 In addition, there are 300 current print magazine subscriptions and an extensive backfile of magazine volumes.
 A 16-workstation database network provides access to thousands of newspapers, magazines, journals and other materials supporting research.
 Enrolled students may request a password so that they can access these databases from their home computers.
 The Library also houses the campus' open computer laboratory, with over 80 personal computers, audio and video cassette players, and other multi-media equipment available for student use in completing class assignments.
 Librarians are available to help students find materials for term papers and other research assignments.
 Library cards are free and will be issued upon proof of attendance.
-The Library is open Monday through Thursday, 7:30 a.m. to 9:30 p.m. and 7:30 a.m. to 4:30 p.m.
-Friday and Saturday.
+During the Summer, the Library is open Monday through Thursday, 8:00 a.m. to 9:00 p.m.